metanorma/firelight/README.rst

   Try to architect the feature in a way that doesn’t require that dependency.

-- If you add or upgrade a dependency, run ``yarn`` and pay attention if it reports any duplicate instance error.
-If there are such, you need to eliminate them.
-They may cause subtle runtime bugs (and/or spurious typing errors, possibly).
+- If you add or upgrade a dependency, run ``yarn`` and pay attention if it reports a duplicate instance error at the end.
+  If there are duplicate instances, you need to eliminate them.
+  They may cause subtle runtime bugs
+  (and/or spurious typing errors, possibly).

   You can investigate duplicate virtual instances using the command